 The following amounts of out-of-cell time shall apply to inmates housed in the Therapeutic Housing Units, unless a Qualified Mental Health Professional determines that such amounts of time are clinically contraindicated: Individuals who are housed in the most restrictive setting within the Therapeutic Housing Units shall be offered at least one (1) hour per day of structured time and three (3) hours per day of unstructured time.
-Individuals housed in the less-restrictive, transitional units within the Therapeutic Housing Units shall be offered at least two (2) hours per day of structured time and three (3) hours generally be allowed eight (8) hours per day out of cell.
+Individuals housed in the less-restrictive, transitional units within the Therapeutic Housing Units shall be offered at least two (2) hours per day of structured time and three (3) hours per day of unstructured time.
+Individuals in the least restrictive areas of the program shall generally be allowed eight (8) hours per day out of cell.